This is our story

 BEYOND OUR BLOCK

 We were never working in isolation.
-We were part of something bigger.
+We were always part of something bigger.

 A large group of people standing on a bridge, facing the camera with a smile.